MateuszChmiest/MateuszChmiest/README.md

 Junior Front-End Developer
 --------------------------

-While running my own E-commerce store, I thought it would enjoy creating solutionslike that, so I started learning front-end development.
+While running my own E-commerce store, I thought it would enjoy creating solutions like that, so I started learning front-end development.
 My basics knowledge about programming I got on a course at the IT school Coders Lab.
 In programming, I am